codein-ca/friendly/README.md

 - To check users that are nearby, a google maps feature is required - https://developers.google.com/maps/documentation/distance-matrix/start
 - To allow users to communicate with each other using our platform, I am not sure but I guess Node is required - https://socket.io/get-started/chat/

+## Future topics
+- Enable Storybook components to be sourced to a main micro-app